helix-editor/helix/book/src/guides/indent.md

 multiple indent level increases that start on the same line only increase the total indent level by 1.
 See [Capture types](#capture-types).

+By default, Helix uses the `hybrid` indentation heuristic.
+This means that indent queries are not used to compute the expected absolute indentation of a line but rather the expected difference in indentation between the new and an already existing line.
+This difference is then added to the actual indentation of the already existing line.
+Since this makes errors in the indent queries harder to find, it is recommended to disable it when testing via `:set indent-heuristic tree-sitter`.
+The rest of this guide assumes that the `tree-sitter` heuristic is used.

 ## Indent queries

 When Helix is inserting a new line through `o`, `O`, or `<ret>`, to determine